meatnordrink/notebook/customer_service/notify_when_native_app_is_ready.md

 * robinrod.rabuck@gmail.com - already gave her free access, so don't necessarily have to give free.
 * starnbergersee@outlook.com - also refunded and gave free, so "".
 (Maybe discount coupons for these people, if we have them?)
+* upliftemail@gmail.com - Ana T. Not sure if she wants access, but could offer.
+She was really far in the program, run keeps ending.